-After all, they have been the ones keeping you in business until now, and as the saying goes, old friends are the best.
+They have been the ones keeping you in business until now, and as the saying goes, old friends are the best.

 Keep the lines of communication open with your existing customers and ask for their opinion on how you can improve their experience with your brand.

-Where proper, offer perks, discounts etc. to show your appreciation to your long-term customers and discourage them from abandoning you for your competitors.
+Where proper, offer perks, discounts, etc. to show your appreciation to your long-term customers and discourage them from abandoning you for your competitors.

 Focus on Your Employees